animakit/animakit-rotator/README.md

 # AnimakitRotator

-React component for three-dimensional rotation of content blocks.
+React component for the 3D rotation of the blocks.
-Supports up to 6 blocks, different sizes and X/Y axis.
+Supports up to 6 blocks, different sizes, and X/Y axis.

 ## Usage